shawnhuyiwen/pulse/docs/Methodology/MechanicalVentilatorMethodology.md

 <img src="./Images/MechanicalVentilator/MechanicalVentilatorCircuit.png" width="400">
 <center>
 <i>Figure 1.
 Circuit diagram of the Mechanical Ventilator.
-The circuit employs a driver source (either pressure or flow, depending on the mode and settings), resistances, and valves.</i>
+The circuit employs a driver source (either pressure or flow, depending on the mode and settings), resistances, valves, and a compliance.</i>
 </center><br>

 ### Connecting to the %Respiratory Circuit